laurenceyoon/winterreise_rt/README.md

 While the SWD dataset is structured for evaluating tasks such as automated music transcription or musicological structure analysis, it also provides excellent data for evaluating real-time music alignment tasks.
 The dataset provides different performance versions of the same song by different singers along with annotations.
 We cast the Schubert Winterreise Dataset(SWD) into *winterreise_rt*, a subset that enables the benchmark evaluation of real-time lyrics alignment models.
+While the original dataset used the singer's name as the identifier for each performance version, we used *ref* (as a reference audio) and *target* (as a target audio) as identifiers.

 ## Dataset